syntithenai/opensnips/docker-images/rasa/snips_services/rasa_config/nlu.md

 - shuffle the playlist
 - shuffle the songs
 - mix up the playlist
+- shuffle please
+- mix it up
+- mix up the songs
+- randomise the songs
+- randomise the playlist

 ## intent:open_playlist
 - open the [juggling](playlist) playlist